sammaxfleet/thisorthatpp5/README.md

 4. Saved Favorites: Emphasize the feature that enables users to save their favorite outfit and easily access them later for quick reference.

 5. Interaction: Follow users, comment, like or even follow their page to stay updated.

+## CRUD Functionality

+CRUD Functionality
+Tick It handles data with full CRUD Functionality:

+Create - Users can create, an account, profile, tasks, comments, likes, posts.
+Read - Users can view the tasks, comments, posts of other users and also the profiles of these users.
+Update - Users can update their profile, password & username. & update taks, comments, posts, following accounts.
+Delete - Users can delete tasks, comments, likes, follows.

 ##  Colour Scheme